Corpus Christi Water Quality at a Glance

 Health Effects: Long-term exposure to elevated levels may increase risk of certain cancers and reproductive effects; short-term exposure is not considered an immediate health concern

-Current Status: Monitored quarterly throughout the distribution system; levels fluctuate seasonally but remain below EPA limits; treatment adjustments are made when elevated levels are detected
+Current Status: Monitored quarterly throughout the distribution system; levels fluctuate seasonally but remain below EPA limits; however, third-party testing has found some disinfection byproducts like bromoform exceeding health guidelines

 Please read – our information